Dadudekc/gpt_automation/docs/PRD.md

 # Product Requirements Document (PRD)

 ## Overview
-`gpt_automation` is a desktop application that streamlines code refactoring and self‑healing by leveraging both local large language models and the OpenAI ChatGPT web interface.
+`gpt-automation` is a desktop application that streamlines code refactoring and self‑healing by leveraging both local large language models and the OpenAI ChatGPT web interface.
 The application provides a GUI for selecting files, processing them through AI models, running basic tests, and deploying updated